AlexJeffcott/amboss-cypress-demo/README.md

 ```dockerfile
 LABEL org.opencontainers.image.source https://github.com/alexjeffcott/amboss-cypress-demo
 ```
-If you push up this change then you will see that your image is listed in the Packages of your repo (on the right above 'Languages').
+If you push this change then you will see that your image is listed in the Packages of your repo (on the right above 'Languages').

 ![img.png](readme_assets/img_6.png)